 Peer Network Support

 Technology facilitates collaborative learning by allowing me to learn alongside others, regardless of location.
-Web-based classes allow me to connect and learn from students all over the world.
-I can identify those with shared interests or talents and grow and discover with them, using just a computer and Wi-Fi.
+Web-based classes allow me to connect and learn from students worldwide.
+I can identify those with shared interests or talents and grow and discover with them using a computer and Wi-Fi.

-Social networking and instant messaging applications, discussion groups, webinars, and YouTube, all facilitate and encourage collaboration.
+Social networking and instant messaging applications, discussion groups, webinars, and YouTube all facilitate and encourage collaboration.
 Have you ever posted a question to your Facebook friends to get an answer?
-Honestly, that has become my first thought when I need an opinion or want to know something.
+That has become my first thought when I need an opinion or want to know something.
 Ever heard of Bleeping Computer.com?
-Post a problem you are having with your computer and several nice techies will help you troubleshoot.
+Post a problem you are having with your computer; several nice techies will help you troubleshoot.
 We now have access to hundreds of instructors and peers with the certainty that someone out there has the answer to our question or can teach us what we need to know.
 And that is empowering.

 Adaptive Instruction

-Technology not only supports collaborative learning, it also caters to the needs of individual learners.
+Technology not only supports collaborative learning but also caters to individual learners’ needs.
 We all know the best way we learn.
-Some are visual, others retain knowledge best by listening, and still others need to touch, feel and experience to discover.
+Some are visual, others retain knowledge best by listening, and others need to touch, feel and experience to discover.
 The wealth of technology available can meet the needs of each one of these learning styles.
-YouTube videos, Audible books, interactive courses, even virtual reality for the hands-on learner, are just a few examples of how we are receiving information these days.
+YouTube videos, Audible books, interactive courses, and even virtual reality for the hands-on learner are just a few examples of how we receive information these days.

 The information is out there.
 Everywhere.
-The onus is now on us to find it, learn it, and apply it.
-But with all of that being said, and maybe it’s just nostalgic, but I’m not sure technology can ever replace sitting down in the library and turning the pages of a real book.
-Of course, at the rate things are going, I may have to eat my words!
+The onus is now on us to find, learn, and apply it.
+But with all that being said, and maybe it’s just nostalgia, I’m not sure technology can ever replace sitting down in the library and turning the pages of a real book.
+Of course, I may have to eat my words at the rate things are going!